Baby Charlie Gard dies after life support withdrawn

 - Charlie would have turned 1 on August 4

-(CNN)British baby Charlie Gard, who was at the center of a legal battle that captured the world's attention, died Friday, one week before his first birthday, according to a family spokesperson.
+(CNN)British baby Charlie Gard, who was at the center of a legal battle that captured the world's attention, died Friday, one week before his first birthday.

+"Our beautiful little boy has gone, we're so proud of him," his mother, Connie Yates, said in a statement.

 Charlie was born on August 4, 2016, seemingly healthy.
 But two months into his short life his parents noticed his health was declining.
 They took him to London's Great Ormond Street Hospital for Children in October where he remained at least until Thursday.